 Dale Teague is a licensed massage therapist and graduate of The Institute for Massage Education at The Kalamazoo Center for the Healing Arts.
 He possesses an intuitive, mindful, and thorough approach to his work and carefully listens to the body to help facilitate its own self-healing process.
 Dale uses an integrative approach to massage in order to customize and address specific goals for clients during each session.
 He also respects the energetic component to bodywork and believes total health is achieved through wellness in mind, body, and spirit.
-Modalities offered by Dale include: Deep Tissue, Swedish, Sports Massage, Acupressure, Myofascial Release, and he will also offer Cupping beginning in October 2017.
+Modalities offered by Dale include: Deep Tissue, Swedish, Sports Massage, Acupressure, Myofascial Release, and Cupping.

 Dale has a passion for raising the consciousness of the planet and living a holistic lifestyle that is sustainable for the Earth and all her inhabitants.
 This has led him on a path that includes activities such as: Kundalini Yoga, meditation, organic gardening and permaculture, practicing ancient primitive survival skills, connecting through art, various forms of exercise, and home brewing gourmet kombucha.
 Dale's engaging and holistic approach to life and to his work as a massage therapist make him an excellent fit for Down Dog Yoga Center - schedule your appointment today!